 Fatafat: Pamul Industries is a Hyderabad based ayurvedic industry.
 They came up with Fatafat, ayurvedic, digestive pills.
 The name Fatafat means quickly, the candy is known for remedying digestive issues quickly.
 The pills are black and have a tangy-sweet taste.
 The brand faded with the decline of our local stores, it is however available as part of bulk orders on India Mart and Amazon among others.

 Editorial Note: This Article is a part of a series where we are looking at the past and present of popular Indian brands.
-You could read the first article of the series here: 8 Indian Beverage Brand Stories You Should Know About
+You can read the first article of the series here: 8 Indian Beverage Brand Stories You Should Know About